unofficialnikke/image-portfolio-web-application/README.md

 ### Profile Management
 - Users can update their profile information, including profile text, categories and social media links.
 - Users can assign up to 5 categories to their profiles.
+### User Authentication
+- Register and login with email and password.
+- JWT tokens for session management.
+- Role-based access control (Admin vs. User).
 ### CRUD operations
 - CRUD (create, read, update, delete) operations for user profiles, categories, social media and images